crazycusti/mezereon/docs/fs/neelefs.md

   - `neele write /docs/readme "Hello NeeleFS v2"`
   - `neele ls /docs` and `neele cat /docs/readme`
   - `pad /docs/readme`      (inline editor; Ctrl+S=save, Ctrl+Q=quit)
+  - `neele verify /docs`    (CRC check for files in /docs)

 Notes & Limits
 - Max region 16 MiB; block size fixed to 512B.
 - Files are contiguous (no fragmentation handling yet); directories can grow block by block.
 - Editor buffer limited (defaults to 4 KiB in shell); increase easily if needed.
 - v1 images built with `tools/mkneelefs.py` are read‑only and remain readable via `neele mount/ls/cat`.
+- Checksums: per‑file CRC32 is stored in each directory entry and recalculated on write.
+Reads verify CRC before returning/printing data.
+No separate checksum partition is needed; a dedicated checksum database would only be required for block‑level integrity or advanced features (journaling, dedup).